-By Jasmine Chehrazi, E-RYT 500 and Certified Yoga Therapist
+By Jasmine Chehrazi, E-RYT 500, Certified Yoga Therapist

-Whether you have low back pain, are pregnant, are bipolar or have any other injury or condition, there are some things you need to keep in mind when practicing in a group yoga class at Yoga District or any studio:
+Whether you have low back pain, are pregnant, are bipolar or have any other injury or condition, even if you are cleared to practice yoga by your health care professional there are some things you need to keep in mind when practicing in a group yoga class at Yoga District or any studio:

 1. Listen to your self: Do not do any movements or practices that hurt or make you feel strained, regardless of what any teacher says to you or the class.
 If you can’t maintain steady breathing in a pose, that’s a pretty good signal to change something.